mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+March 21, 2022
+- Fix path to tap lock directory; was causing failure of labs using network taps

 March 2, 2022
 - Add new ssh-tunnel lab (thanks GWD!)
 - Fix labedit failure to reflect X11 value set by new\_lab\_setup